Streaming Algorithms for Geometric Steiner Forest: Introduction

 \section{Introduction}

 We study combinatorial optimization problems in dynamic geometric streams, in the classical framework introduced by Indyk~\cite{Indyk04}.
-In this setting, focusing on low dimension $d=2$, the input point set is presented as a stream of insertions and deletions of points restricted to the discrete grid $[\Delta]^2 := \{0, \ldots, \Delta\}^2$.
-Geometric data is very common in applications, and has been a central object of algorithmic study, from different computational paradigms (like data streams, property testing and distributed/parallel computing) to different application domains (like sensor networks and scientific computing).
-Research on geometric streaming algorithms has been very fruitful, and in particular, streaming algorithms achieving $(1+\epsilon)$-factor estimation (i.e., approximation of the optimal value) have been obtained for fundamental geometric problems, such as $k$-clustering~\cite{FS05,DBLP:conf/icml/BravermanFLSY17,hu2019nearly}, facility location~\cite{LS08,CLMS13}, and minimum spanning tree (MST)~\cite{FIS08}.
+In this setting, focusing on low dimension $d=2$, the input point set is presented as a stream of insertions and deletions of points restricted to the discrete grid $[\Delta]^2 := \{1, \ldots, \Delta\}^2$.
+Geometric data is very common in applications and has been a central object of algorithmic study, in different computational paradigms (like data streams, property testing and distributed/parallel computing) and various application domains (like sensor networks and scientific computing).
+In particular, stream-processing of geometric data is motivated by the current demand to analyze massive datasets using modest computational resources.
+Research on geometric streaming algorithms has been very fruitful, and in particular, streaming algorithms achieving $(1+\epsilon)$-estimation (i.e., approximation of the optimal value) have been obtained for fundamental geometric problems, such as $k$-clustering~\cite{DBLP:conf/icml/BravermanFLSY17,FS05,hu2019nearly},\footnote{For clustering problems, streaming algorithms can often report the $k$ centers (but not the clusters themselves) in addition to estimating the optimal value.} facility location~\cite{CLMS13}, maximum cut~\cite{FS05, LSS09, DBLP:conf/stoc/ChenJK23}, and minimum spanning tree (MST)~\cite{FIS08}.
+Although such estimation algorithms approximate the optimal value without reporting a feasible solution, they can provide useful statistics very efficiently, especially for massive datasets that change over time.

-Despite this significant progress, some similarly looking problems are still largely open.
-Spe\-cif\-i\-cal\-ly, for the TSP and Steiner tree problems, which are the cornerstone of combinatorial optimiza\-tion, it is a major outstanding question (see, e.g., \cite{openquestion}) whether a streaming algorithm can match the $(1+\epsilon)$-approximation known for the offline setting~\cite{DBLP:journals/jacm/Arora98,Mitchell99}.
-In fact, the currently best streaming algorithms known for TSP and Steiner tree only achieve $O(1)$-approximation, and follow by a trivial application of the MST streaming algorithm.
+Despite the significant progress in geometric streaming, many other (often similarly looking) fundamental geometric problems are still largely open.
+Spe\-cif\-i\-cal\-ly, for the Traveling Salesman Problem (TSP) and the Steiner tree problem, which are cornerstones of combinatorial optimiza\-tion, it is a major outstanding question (see, e.g., \cite{openquestion}) whether a streaming algorithm can match the $(1+\epsilon)$-approximation known for the offline setting~\cite{DBLP:journals/jacm/Arora98,Mitchell99}.
+In fact, the current streaming algorithms for TSP and Steiner tree only achieve $O(1)$-approximation, which follows easily by employing known streaming algorithms for MST on the same input.